In Marietta, whole-house surge protection guards home electrical systems and electronic appliances, devices, and equipment.

 In Marietta, what type of whole-house surge protection installation method is the best?

 A layered whole-house surge protection system along with dedicated circuits offers the ultimate surge protection.
 Specifically, a layered installation connects surge protection directly to the electrical panel and at the point of use.
 So, what happens when a transient surge originates from an appliance on a dedicated circuit?
 The surge goes back through the electrical panel.
-Next, the panel shunts the surge, protecting electrical devices, appliances, and your entire home electrical system.
+Then the panel shunts the surge, protecting electrical devices, appliances, and your entire home electrical system.
 Above all, with a Marietta whole-house surge protection, every outlet in your home is safe.

 Who can I call in Marietta to get a free whole-home surge protection quote?

-For optimal results, consult a professional electrician in Marietta for whole-home surge protection.
+Finally, for optimal results, consult a professional electrician in Marietta for whole-home surge protection.
 Also, it is best to hire a licensed electrical contractor for electrical work of any type.
 Perry Electrical Contractors is ready to install whole-home surge protection installed in your home today.
 Call today to get a free quote.